PCM11/PFDA-Project/README.md

 6. **Open the Jupyter notebook** (`rochesp_weather.ipynb`) in Visual Studio Code, and the notebook interface will be available to run cells interactively.

 - **Data analysis and visualization**: It processes the data using `pandas, numpy` and generates visualizations (using `matplotlib` or `seaborn`) to provide insights into wind speed trends.

+## Conclusion

+This notebook serves as a starting point for working with wind speed datasets or similar weather data.
+Future enhancements could include predictive modeling, more advanced anomaly detection methods, or integrating external datasets for richer analysis.